 - High School diploma or equivalent

-- Completion of a pre-entrance physical exam (prior to beginning of course)
+- Completion of a pre-entrance physical exam (PDF) with recent TB, Tetanus, Hepatitise B Vaccines and MMR (prior to beginning of course)

 - Completion of a five-panel non-DOT drug screen.

 - Full tuition or payment plan arranged or letter of intent from a sponsoring organization.
 See Tuition section at bottom of page for more details.

 - Completion of an Ohio State & Federal background check.
 (You may obtain from the SSU Department of Public Safety.
 Find out more.)

 - A Criminal History Statement attesting to the fact that the student has not been charged with, pled guilty to or been convicted of the listed crimes.
 (See page 3 of this document (PDF).)